 Urban Art: The Global Metropolis as Canvas

-As populations concentrate in cities, geography becomes urban geography.
-Street art, graffiti, and murals transform concrete and brick into expressions of local identity, protest, and creativity.
-Cities like Berlin, Melbourne, and São Paulo have become global hubs for mural art, often reflecting the city’s history, social struggles, and cultural diversity.
-The Berlin Wall became a canvas for political art; the favela communities of Rio de Janeiro produce vibrant art that reclaims public space.
-Urban art is a palimpsest of geographical influences—immigrant communities bring motifs from their homelands, while the city’s own layout and decay inspire new forms.
+As populations increasingly concentrate in urban centers, geography extends into the realm of urban geography.
+Street art, graffiti, and murals transform concrete, brick, and neglected spaces into vibrant expressions of local identity, political protest, and creative innovation.
+Cities such as Berlin, Melbourne, and São Paulo have become global hubs for mural art, reflecting their unique histories, social struggles, and cultural diversity.